TheLudd/amend/README.md

 ```
 # tools
 ## annotate
-Annotate takes an amend configuration and produces an output which describes the dependencies between the different components.
+Annotate takes an amend container and produces an output which describes the dependencies between the different components.
 This output can then be used when creating a container in a minified enviroment where the names of dependencies have been obfuscated.
 Annotate is included as an executable and can thus be accessed through adding an npm script, through the ```node_modules/.bin``` folder or if amend is installed globally.
 To execute the binary, run:
 ```bash
 ammend-annotate config.json
 ```